-A nifty feature of Microsoft Teams is that you’re able to send an email to the team channel, with the contents of the email appearing in the threaded conversation for all team members to view.
+A cool feature of Microsoft Teams is that you’re able to send an email to the team channel, with the contents of the email appearing in the threaded conversation for all team members to view.

 Benefits of using Teams over email:

-Everything you need is (in most cases) in the same place, including messages, meetings, notes, and documents.
-You also have immediate real-time access to teammates who are online, making collaboration quick and easy.
+Everything you need is in the same place, including messages, meetings, notes, and documents.
+You also have immediate real-time access to online teammates, making collaboration quick and easy.

 You can complete work in real time with your colleagues as you chat together, and work on files through Teams, rather than taking turns emailing updates.
-Say goodbye to having multiple versions of everything!
+Say goodbye to having multiple versions of everything.

 You can use Microsoft Teams on these mobile platforms:

-Customise your teams to be private or publicly available for other users within your business who have been allocated an Office 365 account.
+Customise your teams to be private or publicly available for other users within your business who have been allocated an Microsoft 365 account.
 With Microsoft Teams, you can enjoy advanced security controls that cover data-loss prevention, information barriers, retention policies, eDiscovery, legal hold, and more.

-You can even invite chat users from outside your organisation using their direct email.
+You can even invite chat users from outside your business using their direct email.
 They will be tagged as ‘guest’ users, and this is a great functionality for communicating with vendors or other third parties.

-This guest access allows teams in your organisation to collaborate with clients, contractors, stakeholders, etc, by giving them access to your Teams existing teams and channels.
+This guest access allows teams in your business to collaborate with clients, contractors, stakeholders, etc., by giving them access to your Teams existing teams and channels.
 Admins can control which features guests have access to, so you can be confident business information won’t be put at risk.
 Anyone with a business or consumer email account, such as Outlook or Gmail, can participate as a guest in Teams.